The BEST Blueberry Pancakes!

 Cook the pancake on side two until it’s golden brown and you’ll have the lightest, fluffiest pancakes every time!

-Make a double batch and freeze half of these pancakes for easy breakfasts!
+Make a double batch and freeze half of these fluffy blueberry pancakes for easy breakfasts!
 Here’s some great tips on how to freeze them.

 - You will want to flash freeze the cooked pancakes, so place them in a single layer on a baking sheet that’s lined with parchment paper.
 Then place in the freezer until they are frozen, about a hour.